benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 Compare that to the 8MB (14MB uncompressed) that the [Reddit homepage](https://www.reddit.com/) loads.
 And this across 201 requests -- I kid you not! -- most of which is JavaScript to power all the ads and tracking.
 Lovely...

 You don't need a "framework" to develop this way, of course, but there are some tools that make this style of server-side development easier.
-[Turbolinks](https://github.com/turbolinks/turbolinks) from the Basecamp folks was an early one, and it's now been superceded by [Turbo](https://turbo.hotwire.dev/), which is apparently used to power their email service [Hey](https://hey.com/).
+[Turbolinks](https://github.com/turbolinks/turbolinks) from the Basecamp folks was an early one, and it's now been superseded by [Turbo](https://turbo.hotwire.dev/), which is apparently used to power their email service [Hey](https://hey.com/).
 I haven't used these personally, but the ideas are clever (and surprisingly old-skool): use standard links and form submissions, [serve plain HTML](https://m.signalvnoise.com/html-over-the-wire/), but speed it up with WebSockets and JavaScript if available.
 Just today, in fact, someone posted a new article on Hacker News which claims ["The Future of Web Software Is HTML-over-WebSockets"](https://alistapart.com/article/the-future-of-web-software-is-html-over-websockets/).
 If Hey is anything to go by, this technique is fast!

 On the other hand, sometimes you can *reduce* overall complexity by using JavaScript for the whole page if you're going to need it anyway.
 For example, the registry pages on my wedding registry website are rendered on the client (they actually [use Elm](https://benhoyt.com/writings/learning-elm/), which compiles to JavaScript).
 I do need the interactivity of JavaScript (it's more "single page application" than mere content), but I don't need server-side rendering or good SEO for these pages.
 The homepage is a simple server-rendered template, but the registry pages are fully client-rendered.